ParthMulik/ParthMulik/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # About Me:
 I am a Pre-Final Year engineering student with strong foundations in programming, DATA structures, and core software development principles.
 I enjoy learning by building and continuously improving through feedback, collaboration, and hands-on experience.
 My interest lies in developing reliable, user-focused software I have worked with Python and Java to design and implement applications using object-oriented concepts and structured problem-solving approaches.
-Through academic and personal projects, I have gained experience translating requirements into functional features, iterating on solutions based on feedback, and paying attention to correctness, robustness, and code quality.    <br>
+Through academic and personal projects, I have gained experience translating requirements into functional features, iterating on solutions based on feedback, and paying attention to correctness, robustness, and code quality.

 ## 🌐 Socials: